hyperledger/indy-node/getting-started.md

 ## Evaluate a Connection Request

-To make this guide more convenient, the indy CLI package installs a sample Faber College invitation request in a file at /<CLI_ROOT>/sample/faber-request.indy.
+To make this guide more convenient, the Indy CLI package installs a sample Faber College invitation request in a file at /<CLI_ROOT>/sample/faber-request.indy.
 We’re going to use this file as if it had been downloaded from Faber.
 (In normal usage, Alice’s Indy app would be doing a lot of these steps automatically.)

 ```
 ALICE> show sample/faber-request.indy